getsentry/sentry-unity/README.md

 Sentry SDK for Unity
 ===========

+> This is a work in progress.

+For the stable Unity SDK, please go to [Sentry Unity Lite](https://github.com/getsentry/sentry-unity-lite).

 ## Sentry SDKs: Unity vs Unity Lite

 Sentry's current stable SDK is on a [different repository called `sentry-unity-lite`](https://github.com/getsentry/sentry-unity-lite).